W. Stanley Moss: Disappearance of Reichsbank and Abwehr reserves

 Between 1952 and 1954, Moss joined up with his friend and former SOE agent, Andrzej Kowerski – who adopted his cover name, Andrew Kennedy, after the war – to investigate a mystery of the final days of the Third Reich.
 In April and May 1945, the remaining reserves of the Reichsbank – gold (730 bars), cash (6 large sacks), and precious stones and metals such as platinum (25 sealed boxes) – were dispatched by Walther Funk to be buried on the Klausenhof Mountain at Einsiedl in Bavaria, where the final German resistance was to be concentrated.
 Similarly the Abwehr cash reserves were hidden nearby in Garmisch-Partenkirchen.
 Shortly after the American forces overran the area, the reserves and money disappeared.

 Moss and Kennedy travelled back and forth across Germany and into Switzerland and corresponded with fugitives in Argentina, to research what had happened.
 They talked to many witnesses before finally establishing what had become of the treasure.
 What Moss and Kennedy uncovered, and the conclusions they reached on the various people responsible for the disappearances, have not been disputed to this day.
 The disappearance of Major Martin Borg, the US Military Governor of Garmisch-Partenkirchen at the time, has not been explained.

 Later, Moss and Kennedy went on to uncover the consequences of Heinrich Himmler's order of 28 October 1939, which confirmed the Lebensborn programme.
 They researched what had become of the children born as a result of the order.

 Antarctica

 Moss arrived in Christchurch, New Zealand on 9 January 1958, at the request of Lord Tedder, chairman of the management council of the 1958 Polar Air Rescue Expedition in London.
-Moss was to lead a British expedition in May to the North Pole, to evolve a rescue organisation for commercial airlines flying the Polar route.
+Moss was to lead a British expedition in May to the North Pole, to evolve a rescue organization for commercial airlines flying the Polar route.

 The United States Naval Support Unit, based in New Zealand for Operation Deep Freeze III, were, thus, requested to fly Moss to the Pole the following day in order to undertake a parachute jump over the Antarctic.
 He planned to jump from 3,000 feet from an aircraft moving at 200 mph, the air being too thin for the aircraft to fly any slower.
 Given the intermittent failure of parachutes during supply drops to the Antarctic, Moss intended to take two parachutes.